Ardscoil Rís, Dublin: Activities

 The school offers after school activities such as a History Club, Drama Club and Debating Club.
 The school boasts one of the top Debating teams in the Concern Debating competition.
+Ardscoil Ris is known for its Drama Club.

 Some of the athletic activities in the school are Gaelic football, hurling and basketball.
 The school also offers athletics, golf and badminton.